ben-arnold/tmleAb/README.md

 # tmleAb
 tmleAb: Targeted maximum likelihood estimation for antibody data

-The `tmleAb` package estimates age-dependent antibody curves, makes it easy to estimate marginally adjusted means from the curves, and compare marginally adjusted means between populations.
+The `tmleAb` package estimates age-dependent antibody curves with ensemble machine learning, makes it easier to estimate marginally adjusted means from the curves, and compare marginally adjusted means between populations.

 This package is mostly a convenience wrapper: the heavy lifting for machine learning is conducted using the `SuperLearner` package, and statistical estimation is conducted using the `tmle` package.
 In addition to these features, `tmleAb` also provides some methods for parametric models applied to antibody data (such as antibody acquisition models).